4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 		- If a parent skill is created after proficiency points or ranks in the child have been earned, we RECOMMEND moving the achieved points and ranks to the parent proficiency and re-building ranks in the child.
 - Tools SHOULD NOT be tiered.

 ## Life Batteries

 - Each battery MUST have 8 battery points.
 - Each Character MUST have at least 1 battery named, health.
 	- We RECOMMEND 3 additional non-health batteries named, physical, mental, and spirit.
-- Characters are considered deceased when their health battery reaches 0.
+- Characters are considered deceased (or incapacitated) when their health battery reaches 0.
-	- If using non-health batteries, Characters are considered deceased when all Life Batteries are at 0.
+	- If using non-health batteries, Characters are considered deceased (or incapacitated) when all Life Batteries are at 0.
 - Characters may recharge their health battery by using items, resting, or seeking assistance from other Characters.
 	- If using non-health batteries, any recharging action SHOULD recharge all batteries, including health, at least 1 point per unit of time.
-We RECOMMEND the recharging Actions and primary batteries affected per unit of time:
+We RECOMMEND the following recharging Actions and primary batteries affected per unit of time:
 	   - Rest (slow): Health battery, 2 points.
 	   - Nap (fast): Physical battery, 3 points.
 	   - Sleep (fastest): Physical battery, 4 points.